-- Reinvesting directly into our communities using the power of physical activity, sport and education to tack an array of social issues.
+- Reinvesting directly into our communities using the power of physical activity, sport and education to tackle an array of social issues.
 To find out more, click here.

 - Reinvesting back into the company to benefit our communities, for example in employing new team members to develop, manage or deliver targeted projects.

-We provide a range of services for all ages, from toddlers to seniors, to support our vision and mission – to inspire everyone to lead active and healthy lifestyles to support and improve physical, mental and social wellbeing using the power of physical activity, sport and education – these include;
+We provide a range of services for all ages, to support our vision and mission – ‘to inspire everyone to lead active and healthy lifestyles to support and improve physical, mental and social wellbeing using the power of physical activity, sport and education’.

-- Our Active Schools Programmes provides tailored Physical Education, Sport and Active Learning sessions for Primary Schools.
+- Our Active Schools Programmes – Providing tailored Physical Education, Sport Coaching and Active Learning sessions for Primary Schools.

-- Our Active Clubs provide extra-curricular sport, activity and active learning sessions, including wrap-around care for schools – i.e. breakfast and after school clubs.
+- Our Active Clubs – Providing extra-curricular sport, activity and active learning sessions, including wrap-around care for schools – i.e. breakfast and after school clubs.

-- Our Active Holiday courses are great way to keep children active during the school holidays, providing tailored and flexible childcare with an emphasis on physical, mental and social development and wellbeing.
+- Our Active Holiday Courses – A great way to keep children active during the school holidays, providing tailored and flexible childcare with an emphasis on physical, mental and social development and wellbeing.

-- Our Active Communities Programme run targeted community projects through reinvesting profits we make, supporting the most vulnerable in our communities and tackling an array of social issues.
+- Our Active Communities Programme – Running targeted community projects through reinvesting the profits we make, supporting the most vulnerable in our communities and tackling an array of social issues.

-Yes, absolutely.
-We place safety at the heart of everything we do, and to comply with regulations set by external governing bodies we have the required £10 million Public Liability Insurance.
+Yes.
+Inline with the regulations set by external bodies, we have £10 million Public Liability Insurance.

-Yes, absolutely.
-All of our team members hold appropriate qualifications in order to deliver our services to meet the needs of those we work with and to achieve the high standards we expect, and demand.
-These include;
+All of our team members hold the appropriate qualifications to deliver our services and meet the needs of those we work with.

 - Enhanced Disclosure and Barring Service (DBS) Certificate.